 Sheath: A versatile gown (requiring less fabric) that is effortless to move around in.
 This style skims the body and falls straight to the floor below the hips.

-A-line: This dress creates an A-shape on the body as it flares out from the waist.
+A-line: This gown creates an A-shape on the body as it flares out from the waist.
 This flattering silhouette fits perfectly with all kinds of weddings (Classic, Beach, Bohemian).

-Empire Waist: This dress has a high waistline (just below the breasts) and falls gracefully to hide the tummy area.
+Empire Waist: This gown has a high waistline (just below the breasts) and falls gracefully to hide the tummy area.
 An enhancing style that gives a regal look.

 Mermaid: This gown is extremely fitted throughout the bodice, waist and hips; and flares out at the knee creating a curvy silhouette with an hour-glass effect.